Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `raft_removePeer`

-Removes a peer from the Raft cluster.
+Removes the specified peer from the Raft cluster.

 #### Parameters

-`raftId`: Raft ID of the peer to be removed from the cluster
+`raftId`: *string* - Raft ID of the peer to be removed from the cluster

 #### Returns

-`result`: null
+`result`: `null`

 !!! example